RussellCarey/Various-early/README.md

 A small collection of the earliest websites I made when learning HTML and CSS in 2020.
 These are Front End Mentor challenges, some finished, some unfinished.
 Had them seperated on github but merged them into this repo, enjoy.

-Even though the travel and white cafe (first two) site have front end mentor in the link, they were my own design.
+Even though the travel and white cafe (first two) sites have front end mentor in the link, they were my own design.

 ![alt text](https://github.com/RussellCarey/Various-early/blob/master/gifs/8.gif)